-I am El Paso divorce attorney Mark T. Davis, and I represent clients in a wide variety of family law matters.
-If you are in need of good advice and quality representation, contact my law office online or call 915-779-3596 to schedule a consultation.
+At Mark T. Davis Attorney At Law, we represent clients in a wide variety of family law matters.
+If you are in need of good advice and quality representation, contact our law office online or call 915-779-3596 to schedule a consultation.

-I am proud to have a number of veterans and active service members among my clients.
-If you are a member of the military or of a military family going through a divorce, I can help you.
+We are proud to have a number of veterans and active service members among our clients.
+If you are a member of the military or of a military family going through a divorce, we can help you.

 Protecting Your Rights And Taking Your Side